David Dephy: Biography

 The Pushcart Prize Nomination for the poetry work Time Is Heart published by Brownstone Poets Anthology, 2023.
 New York, USA.

 The 1st Place Winner of The Artists Forum Poetry Award, 2021.
 New York, USA.

 The Finalist and Shortlist Winner Nominee of the Adelaide Literary Awards New York for the category of Best Poem.
 2020/2021.
 USA.

 A Winner of the Finalist Award in the 2020 Best Book Award National Contest by American Book Fest.
 USA.

 A Winner of the 2019 Spillwords Press Poetry American Award as June’s Publication of the Month.
 Spillwords Press.
 New York, USA.

 The Favorite Poem, 2020 by Dissonance Magazine.
 Kent, UK.

 The Finalist of the Adelaide Literary Award Anthology, 2019 for the category of Best Poem.
 Adelaide Books/Adelaide Magazine.
 New York, USA.

 The Editor's Choice Poem 2019 by Vita Brevis Magazine.
 New York, USA.

 Has been nominated as an Author of The Year/Month by Spilwords Press, four-time in a row, 2019/2020.
 New York, USA.

-Best European Fiction 2012, edited by Aleksandar Hemonand prefaced by Nicole Krauss, Dalkey Archive Press.
+Best European Fiction 2012, edited by Aleksandar Hemon and prefaced by Nicole Krauss, Dalkey Archive Press.
 Chicago, USA.